2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/001_Maths/007_Probability.md

 P(A) = \frac{The\ outcome\ is\ A}{All\ Outcomes}
 $$

+The numerator is called "event space", while the denominator is called "sample space".

 For instance: let's take a coin.
 We want to calculate the probability that a coin toss ends with "head": first we count how many outcomes are possible.
 Since a coin can land on "tails" or "heads", we have 2 possible outcomes, and head is only one of them.

 For practicality, we will call "Heads" $H$ and "Tails" $T$.